BrianRagazzi/aws-certification-prep/exercises/ex-004_GettingStartedCloudFormation.rst

 Validate template
 -----------------
 Use the following awscli command to validate the structure of the template file.
+**NOTE**: the template-body param expects a URL, so the 'file://' prefix is necessary

 .. code-block::